SciPhi-AI/agent-search/README.md

      For installation guidance on Qdrant, refer to [their documentation](https://qdrant.tech/documentation/quick-start/).

 3. **Run the Server**:
-   - Launch the LocalSearch server:
+   - Launch the AgentSearch server:

      ```shell
-     python local_search/app/server.py
+     python agent_search/app/server.py
      ```

 ### Additional Notes

-- Run all commands from the root directory of the LocalSearch project.
+- Run all commands from the root directory of the AgentSearch project.
 - Replace the `query` in the run command with your desired search query.